Whatever Your Priorities, Be Like Water

 I agree that we have to live with intention and purpose.
 It’s better to be proactive rather than reactive.
 Author Benjamin Hardy highly suggests using a solid morning routine so we can stay on track with the things that matter to us.
 I’ve been doing it.

-But let’s be honest, even a solid morning routine isn’t hundred percent solid (maybe for others, it is).
-Adversities sometimes bushwhack.
-And we’re off-guard.
+But let’s be honest, even a solid morning routine isn’t a hundred percent solid (maybe for others, it is).
+Adversities sometimes surprise us.
+And we’re caught off guard.

 Rule of Thumb: Set your priorities, but don’t fixate on your projected outcome.
 When things go haywire and ruin your schedule, be flexible, adapt, and quickly — or slowly — pivot towards the direction you intend to be.